A Guide to Information on the Internet about

 For five years Alan poured his soul into this magic creation.
 Every year the soil became more fertile, the perennial plants became more established and the abundance increased.
 He gave everything he had to the effort.
 Despite the triple spinal fracture that he had sustained during World War II, and despite his sixty years of age, he could out-work any twenty-year-old any day of the week, and this is no exaggeration.
 He was eventually given a small stipend of a few hundred dollars per month, but he lived like a monk, using the money for garden supplies and to pay some regular helpers.
 No one but Alan would ever have attempted what he succeeded in achieving on that barren hillside, and when he successfully accomplished the work, they began to try to take it away from him.
 At first it was very stealthy.
 The head of the environmental studies department offered us apprentices a certificate of graduation from the garden program that we could use to prove our competence to the world.
 Of course, this would mean that the garden would be subsumed by the academic department he led, and that he would begin to call the shots.
 When Alan was understandably not very keen on the idea, we apprentices declined the invitation.

 So then the power grab became more blatant.
-A former apprentice of Alan's was persuaded to accept the job as director of the new farm project that Alan had envisioned, and that was to be an extension of the garden project.
-This was a slap in the face, since this was to be Alan's position, and what this person knew about gardening and farming would fit inside Alan's little finger.
+A former apprentice of Alan's lobbied for and was granted the job as director of the new farm project that Alan had begun as an extension of the garden project.
+This was a slap in the face, since this was already Alan's position, and what this person knew about gardening and farming would fit inside Alan's little finger.
 The upstart was given all the titles, authority, and funding while Alan was left with nothing, and he began to sleep on the floor of the chalet, as he had nowhere else to go.
 He was repaid with indignity for all the dignity that he had conferred on the university through the years of his incredibly hard work and accomplishments.
 Now that they had recruited someone who they could control to replace Alan, they no longer needed him, he who had created paradise out of nothing.
 They literally threw him out and kept what he had created for themselves.

 Afterward, the memory of Alan Chadwick at Santa Cruz was desecrated.
 The new regime characterized Alan as an eccentric crank, and newly arriving students knew no better.
 I attended an event there back in the early nineties and they had set up a kind of scarecrow, stuffed with straw, dressed up like Alan Chadwick and made to look like his physical characteristics.
 This is the respect they show to the miracle worker who sowed what they now reap in ignorance.